napari/docs/docs/developers/contributing/typing.md

 tox -e pyrefly
 ```

-This builds a small environment from `resources/requirements_pyrefly.txt`, installs
+This builds a small environment from `resources/requirements_pyrefly.txt`
-nothing else, and needs none of napari's own dependencies.
-A run takes about a
+constraints with tox.
+A run takes about a second with a cached environment.
-second.

 `tox -e pyrefly` defaults to `pyrefly check`, and arguments after `--`
 are appended, so any pyrefly subcommand can also work: